 This Toolkit is at our core.
 It is clearly displayed around school and discussed regularly.
-Our Personal Development Curriculum and Celebration Assembly are based on them and staff regularly refer to them to highlight positive behaviour.
+Our Personal Development Curriculum and Celebration Assembly are based on them, with all celebrations working towards a whole weekly school theme and staff regularly refer to them to highlight positive behaviour.